 a) It was organized as a set, it was advertised in BAM, there were posters made, etc. There's a promoter behind this.
 Yet I don't see that kind of information in the materials.
 Doesn't seem like Graham, both because his name isn't on the materials and because it's just too obscure.
 He seemed to let littler, further downmarket, and/or farther flung places be by this time.
 Since most of them seemed to pose little meaningful competition (and many seemed to come and go, change names, and generally struggle), he didn't really need to compete on that margin.

 b) The itinerary is pretty unlikely.
 San Rafael to Salinas to Davis to Stockton to San Rafael?
-Now Salinas has the whiff of Steinbeck (less in 1981 than now) and is close to Monterey.
+Now Salinas has the whiff of Steinbeck (less now than in '81) and is close to Monterey.
 Davis is a really nice college town.
-Even Stockton has a kind an interesting aspect combining the Central Valley with the gold towns, the Delta, etc. that one could appreciate in an anthropological sort of way.
+Even Stockton, not generally considered a desirable place to be, brings some California Delta charm, where the Gold Rush meets the Central Valley, all of which one can appreciate in an anthropological sort of way.
 But not in August.
 We're talking easy triple digits in all three of these places, but especially Stockton.
 August 8th in Stockton ... oof.
 I start sweating just thinking of it.
 I'll reserve judgment on the halls; a Fox Theatre can, of course, be a magnificent thing.
 So I am not knocking any of this, just suggesting that it's a bit odd.

 c) Putting these together, it's the juxtaposition of utterly implausible levels of organization with utterly implausible itinerary that really strikes me.
 There are few other tours that look quite like this that I can think of.
 There were lots of obscure gigs in lots of obscure places beyond the core Bay Area over the years, of course.
 But most didn't have the faintest whiff of business professionalism about them, with the exception of the Freddie Herrera clubs (in which Ol' Jer played a ton, 'a'course).
 The only other tours were typically larger scale (N > 3 shows), usually further away (e.g., midwest <--> east coast).
 The SoCal tours bear the closest resemblance, such as the couple-day jaunts by Legion of Mary in March (7-9) 1975, Reconstruction in July 1979 and JGB in May (17-20) 1984.
 But SoCal is a plane ride, and anyway with all of John's people and places down there it's probably very comfortable.
 These places 100 miles from SF are actually less convenient in lots of ways.